 > Click to get: Creative Brief set via digital download

 - An editable creative brief template in .doc, .pages, .pdf, and .rtf formats.

-- All specialized creative briefs, plus samples and pro tips, on .pdf.
+- All specialized creative briefs, plus sample briefs and pro tips, on .pdf.

 - You also get the multimedia slideshow, "How to write a creative brief" which includes TV commercials, video and sample ads.